2025 - Fall

 This course is a further elaboration of the principles and techniques of editing students will have encountered in RTF 346, building a broader technical background for professional development.
 We will discuss aesthetic, technical, and practical approaches to editing and consider how they might best apply to some (provided) editing challenges.
 In particular, we'll concentrate on the development of editing styles that are appropriate to a range of material and creative solutions to editing challenges.
 Taught using AVID software.

-RTF 366K DOCUMENTARY PRODUCTION • NANCY SCHIERSARI
+RTF 366K DOCUMENTARY PRODUCTION • ARTURO JIMÉNEZ

 Flag/s: Independent Inquiry